pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/locks/redis/_index.md

   Not available
 {{< /tabsection >}}

-Once our component has been defined, we can connect it to the Redis database with the open() method, which accepts the correlationId as an input parameter.
+Once our component has been defined, we can connect it to the Redis database with the open() method, which accepts the context as an input parameter.

 {{< tabsection >}}
   {{< include "./__code11_node.md" >}}